Sultan-Albinali/lab2-github-intro/README.md

 3. Run the main file or open index.html.

 The main goal of this project is to gain hands-on experience with GitHub workflows such as commits, branches, issues, and pull requests.

+4. Make sure Git is installed on your system before running the project.